-The hub of Northern Nevada, Reno may be a short drive from anything you could want, but it is far from expected and is much more than a bustling city adventure.
-Besides boasting several activities within the city limits themselves, once you’re here, you’re less than an hour away from all that Northern Nevada has to offer.
+As the hub of Northern Nevada, Reno is a short drive from anything you could want.
+Besides boasting several activities within the city limits, once you’re here, you’re less than an hour away from all that Northern Nevada has to offer.

-Within an hour's drive, there are 15 ski resorts, Lake Tahoe, the state capital Carson City, thousands of mountain biking and hiking trails, several lakes that are perfect for fishing and boating, and the entire length of the Truckee River, which runs right through the center of Reno's downtown.
-Couple those activities with Reno's hotels and gaming, plus a growing nightlife, and you have the perfect place to put up for a few days and enjoy some recreation.
+Within an hour's drive, there are 18 ski resorts, Lake Tahoe, the state capital Carson City, thousands of mountain biking and hiking trails, several lakes that are perfect for fishing and boating, and the entire length of the Truckee River, which runs right through the center of Reno's downtown.
+Couple those activities with Reno's hotels and gaming, plus an exciting nightlife, and you have the perfect place to put up for a few days and enjoy some recreation.
 More about Reno

-Just east of Reno, Sparks (the newly dubbed “Festival City”), brings a wide array of events and attractions.
-The Hometown Farmers Market, Star Spangled Sparks, Nugget’s Best in the West Rib Cook-off, Hot August Nights and Hometown Christmas are just a spattering of the events that attract thousands of attendants yearly.
+Just east of Reno, Sparks brings a wide array of events and attractions.
+The Sparks Hometown Farmers Market, Star Spangled Sparks, Nugget’s Best in the West Rib Cook-Off, Hot August Nights and Hometown Christmas are just a spattering of the events that attract thousands of attendants yearly.
 Sparks has come a great distance from its unassuming railroad roots.
-It has gained a distinguishing name as a leading special event venue, with annual attractions that draw hundreds of thousands of attendees More about Sparks
+It has gained a distinguishing name as a leading special event venue, with annual attractions that draw hundreds of thousands of attendees.
+More about Sparks

 Just 30 miles southwest of Reno rests the jewel of the high Sierra - Lake Tahoe.
-Boasting stunning scenery, Lake Tahoe has been selected the #1 most popular destination in the United States.
+Boasting stunning scenery, Lake Tahoe was voted "America's Best Lake" by USA TODAY readers.
 With crystal clear waters that draw the eye and a variety of beach and mountain activities, Tahoe has what the outdoorsmen in all of us crave.

 At 6,229 feet above sea level, Lake Tahoe is the highest lake of its size in the United States, measuring 22 miles long by 12 miles wide with 72 miles of pristine shoreline, a surface area of 191 square miles and an average depth of 989.
 More about Lake Tahoe

 About 20 miles southeast of Reno lies a little bit of history in Virginia City.
 Most famous for the Comstock Lode, mining took place here for several decades in the mid 1800s.
 It now stands as a historic town with much of the history still intact today.
-Travel down into a mine, take a ride on a steam engine tour, or visit a 19th century schoolhouse and venture down a mine in what was once the most important industrial city between Denver and San Francisco.
+Jump back in time and take a ride on a steam engine tour, visit a 19th century schoolhouse and venture down a mine in what was once the most important industrial city between Denver and San Francisco.

 Virginia City became a highly urbanized, industrial setting and by the early 1870s, together with its smaller neighbor, Gold Hill, reached a population of nearly 25,000, becoming one of the nation's larger communities and home to Samuel Clemens (aka Mark Twain).
 More about Virginia City